alanleon26/CSE-404-Project/README.md

 ### 1. Beginning Code for Facial Recognition

 This folder contains the foundational code to kickstart your facial recognition project.

-It is very unrefined from an old group project, I will post a refined version soon
+initial_train+test_ideas.ipynb- unrefined pprevious facial recognition code.
+Need to work on refining.

 ### 2. Pretrained Facial Recognition Models

-In this folder, you'll find pretrained facial recognition models ready for use.
-These models are trained on the Well Known Faces datasets, providing a solid foundation for accurate and efficient facial recognition in your applications.
+In this folder, you'll find pretrained facial recognition models ready for testing.
+These models are trained on the Well Known Faces dataset in various ways, providing a solid foundation for accurate and efficient facial recognition in your applications.

 ### 3. Validation Face Images

-Contains images of the classes (people) within the Facial Recognition but these images are not from the dataset.
-These are outside validation images to test the model on different image styles/quality.
+Contains images of the classes (people) within the Facial Recognition but these images are not within the dataset itself.
+These are outside validation images to test the model on different image styles/quality and test each models respective robustness.